This One's for the Children

-"This One's for the Children" is a 1989 single from New Kids on the Block.
-The lead vocals were sung by Jordan Knight and Donnie Wahlberg.
-Taken from the group's holiday album, Merry, Merry Christmas, the single peaked at #7 on the Billboard Hot 100 in December 1989, and #9 on the UK singles chart in December 1990.
+"This One's for the Children" is a song by American boy band New Kids on the Block, and is written and produced by Maurice Starr.
+The lead vocals are sung by band members Jordan Knight and Donnie Wahlberg.
+Taken from the group's holiday album, Merry, Merry Christmas (1989), the single was released in October 1989 by Columbia Records.
+It peaked at number seven on the US Billboard Hot 100 in January 1990, and number nine on the UK Singles Chart 11 months later.

-Featured on the song's B-side was "Funky, Funky Xmas," which was an airplay only single promoted during the holiday season.
+Featured on the song's B-side was "Funky, Funky Xmas", which was an airplay only single promoted during the holiday season.
 The rap/lead vocals were sung by Jordan Knight, Joey McIntyre, Danny Wood, and Donnie Wahlberg.

 Music video

-The video starts with different languages saying "This One's for the Children."
+The accompanying music video starts with different languages saying "This One's for the Children".
 It features the band near a piano with Jordan Knight playing it and co-singing with Donnie Wahlberg while showing young children from around the world.